dashyesai/VOICE-CONTROLLED-ROBOTIC-ARM/README.md

 ```

 # Usage
-1. Connect the servo motors to your Raspberry Pi according to the pin configuration specified in the server.js file.
+1. Connect the servo motors to your Raspberry Pi according to the pin configuration specified in the `pinout` file.

 2. Run the Node.js server by executing the following command:
 ```